mhagstrand/slate/source/includes/_api_guides_oauth_transition.md

 ### Rate Limiting

-Rate limiting only impacts high volume applications but there are several changes that all consumers of the API should be aware of:
+Rate limiting affects only high-volume applications, but there are several changes that all consumers of the API should be aware of:

-*   **509 status codes are no longer returned**: we’re now returning a `429` status code to represent “Too Many Requests”.
+*   **509 status codes are no longer returned**: We’re now returning a `429` status code to represent “Too Many Requests”.
 This is consistent with [RFC 6585](http://tools.ietf.org/html/rfc6585).

-*   **Time to wait before retries**: the old rate limiting scheme used a fixed hourly limit, regardless of who was accessing the API and how many requests were made per app or per user.
+*   **Time to wait before retries**: The old rate limiting scheme used a fixed hourly limit, regardless of who was accessing the API and how many requests were made per app or per user.
 This value was returned in the `X-BC-ApiLimit-Remaining` header.
 The `X-BC-ApiLimit-Remaining` header is not sent to OAuth apps.
 When an OAuth client is rate limited, the header `X-Retry-After` signals the number of seconds that a client should wait before retrying the request.

 *   **More information**: Further information can be found on the [OAuth rate limits page](/api/rate-limits/oauth) and the [Response Headers page](/api/headers).